 The National Science Teachers Association site is a goldmine for classroom teachers who may not feel as comfortable teaching geology and astronomy as they do reading and arithmetic.
 You'll find journal articles, experiment ideas, and a roundup of the latest science stories in the news.

-Figment is a new site that allows young writers to post their work, receive criticism, and read others' contributions.
+Figment allows young writers to post their work, receive criticism, and read others' contributions.
 From fan fiction to poetry to novels-in-progress, all types of writing are encouraged and shared.
 Be aware that not all content is school appropriate.